The IGC issues a regular call for proposals. We currently have a call for proposals open for our SGB Evidence Fund.

 - Most of our funded projects are within the range of £5,000 – £200,000, however we do not have strict requirements about minimum or maximum amounts.
 The average project value is about £50,000.

 - The IGC offers funding through two mechanisms – a regular call for proposals on growth-related research, as well as a rolling ‘Small Projects Facility’ that is aimed at providing rapid-response research to specific in-country requests from policymakers.

 We support policy-driven research

-The IGC operates in 15 partner countries throughout Africa and South Asia.
+The IGC operates programmes in 13 partner countries with ongoing engagements in a further three countries on key government priorities throughout Africa and South Asia.
 Country offices allow the IGC to be distinctive among international research funding initiatives in sustaining long-term policy engagement, and helping to ensure our work can be demand-led; they facilitate our work with partners, and deepen sensitivity to the political economy of policymaking.

 Conducting research in IGC partner countries comes with advantages – access to local research partners, datasets, and established, well connected country teams working to influence local policy.
 Projects in partner countries become part of the country programme, and engagement with country offices facilitates greater policy impact.